hww/varp_oscilloscope/README.md

 ### Pull Value by Probe

-Alternative way to read values is to assign the lambda method to the deligate of probe.
+Alternative way to read values is to assign the lambda method to the delegate of probe.

 ```C#
 characterVelocityProbe.readSample = (OscProbe probe) =>